 A place of monumental British history and intrigue, an incredible seventeen monarchs are buried at Westminster Abbey.
 It was also the venue for William and Kate’s fairytale wedding in 2011.

-Your Westminster Abbey audio guide will ensure that you dont miss any of the details.
+Your Westminster Abbey multi-media guide will ensure that you dont miss any of the details.

 Monday – Friday 9:30am – 3:30pm

 Saturday – 9:00am - 1:00pm [9:00am – 3:00pm May - August]

 The Abbey closes for visiting one hour after the above times.

 Guests are free to visit the Abbey at any time of the day that the ticket is valid for.

 * Monday to Friday - Due to daily service there will be no entry between 12:00pm to 1:00pm.
 However visitors already in the Abbey do not need to leave during this time.